Accessibility in Higher Ed: A Q&A With Cengage Sr. Accessibility Manager, Justin Tumelaire

 AccessibilityDEIB

-Each year, the third Thursday in May marks Global Accessibility Awareness Day (GAAD)—an opportunity for discussion about digital access and inclusion and commitment to change for the more than 1 billion people across the globe with disabilities and impairments.
+Each year, the third Thursday in May marks Global Accessibility Awareness Day (GAAD).
+GAAD is an opportunity for discussion about digital access and inclusion and commitment to change for the more than 1 billion people across the globe with disabilities and impairments.

 1. Describe your role at Cengage?

-In my current role as Sr. Accessibility Manager, my team supports a range of teams from product to web to marketing to ensure our resources are meeting accessibility requirements and needs.
-From evaluating assessment activities to ensuring they’re accessible, creating accessible marketing flyers to leading cross-functional working groups to plan and implement enhancements—all across a portfolio of tens of thousands of digital resources; the work is complex and dynamic, but central to what we do.
+In my current role as Sr. Accessibility Manager, my team supports a range of teams across Cengage to ensure our resources are meeting accessibility requirements.
+From evaluating content and technology, to creating accessible documents, to participating in cross-functional working groups to plan and implement enhancements—all across a portfolio of tens of thousands of digital resources; the work is complex and dynamic, but central to what we do.

 Inclusivity is one of our core Learning Design principles.
 If learning can’t be accessed by all, we can’t achieve our goals, so we must design with accessibility in mind.

-Tackling a tough challenge—and there are no shortage of challenges when it comes to accessibility, especially for impacted students.
-Sometimes, you have to be creative in finding the best solution.
+Tackling a tough challenge—and there is no shortage of challenges when it comes to accessibility, especially for impacted students.
+Sometimes, you must be creative in finding the best solution.

 Our Credo guides us in our mission, and included in that, is believing in the power and joy of learning and being accountable to and for each other.
 Everyone is committed to making a difference here.
-Everyone’s day jobs, be it software development, web design, etc., are busy and get busier when I come to them with additional work to make sure a solution is as accessible as it can be.
+Everyone’s day jobs, be it software development, web design, etc., are busy.
+They get busier when my team comes with additional work to improve the accessibility of a solution.
 Still, everyone is on board.
 They want to make products accessible; they want to make our products available to everyone.

 Personally, I appreciate the complex challenges this role brings.
 Given privacy protections, we don’t always get to hear directly from a student about the impact of our work, but I like seeing other people talk about it.
 The more visibility there is for accessibility, the better.
 And not just visibility into the challenges a user might face, but visibility around the importance and impact of accessibility.
 The fact that employees are proactively reaching out to us, asking questions and driving efforts, is great.